Including this uplifting comedy…

 Boyz N The Hood (1991)

-Being a middle class white boy from Oxford England, rap music has played an enormous part in my cultural development, and from the swathe of early 90s hip hop movies including fellow greats like Menace II Society and Juice, this one still has by far the warmest vagina.
-Figuratively speaking.
+Being a middle class lad from Oxford England, rap music has played an enormous part in my cultural development, and from the swathe of early 90s hip hop movies including fellow greats like Menace II Society and Juice, this one still leaves the bigger dent in my heart.

 The Empire Strikes Back (1980)

-Everyone went berserk over the state of the prequels, but they forget that Return of the Jedi was pony, and big parts of Star Wars just featured Ben Kenobi muttering inanely to no one in a cocktail lounge.
-Of all the Star Wars movies, this is the only flawless one.
+Everyone went mad over the prequels, but they forgot that Return of the Jedi was also turdballs.
+In fact, of all the Star Wars movies, this is the only flawless one.